darrturner5/Thermal-Tracking-Experiment/progress.md

       - The Sensor data is actually a little bit faster than before.
 Its updating slightly quicker but still not to the area that I want it to be as its still kind of jittery and laggy ish.
 Im running my refresh rate at 4Hz which I think is slowing it down.
 The problem im running into is just the runtime error that I keep getting.
       - Tomorrows goal is to address that issue and see if i could get a faster refresh rate than 4Hz.

+      # 3/13/26
+      - I started by using subplots instead of one whole graph.
+This actually worked better in my favor because it allowed me to increase my refresh rate from 4 to 16Hz which is really good.
+The plot is still very laggy and not suitable enough for precise tracking.

+              plt.ion()
+              fig, ax = plt.subplots(figsize=(12,7))
+              therm1 = ax.imshow(np.zeros((24,32)), vmin=0, vmax=60)